 When people think of Las Vegas, they usually think of bright lights, a blazing sun, or slot machines.
-But there’s another face of the city, one very different from the standard narrative about Sin City.
+But there’s another face of the city, one very different from most stories about Sin City.

-Today, more than half of students in Clark County attend Title I schools and qualify for Free ad Reduced Lunch – a proxy for poverty – presenting an additional obstacle for educators.
-Nevada has the lowest percentage of children enrolled in early childhood programs in the country, and for the past few years has had the lowest or second-lowest high school graduation rate in the nation.
+There is great opportunity, but also great need.
+Today, more than half of students in Las Vegas and the surrounding area attend Title I schools and qualify for Free and Reduced-Price Lunch – a proxy for poverty – that we know can be hard on students, families, and under-resourced schools.
+Nevada has the lowest percentage of children enrolled in early childhood programs in the country, and for the past few years has had the lowest or second-lowest high school graduation rate for African American, Latino, Special Education, and English Language Learner students in the nation.
 These factors have posed a serious threat to our state’s future.

 Alongside many parents, educators, business and community leaders, we are working to strengthen the education system as we know that education is the key to greater opportunities in college and beyond.
 Since 2004, Teach for America has partnered with the Clark County School District (CCSD), Caesars Entertainment, Las Vegas Sands, Inc. NV Energy, and other organizations to improve outcomes for all kids, bringing nearly 1,000 diverse corps members to the area to tackle educational inequity and poverty.
 We also see our alumni leading classrooms and holding leadership roles in local organizations dedicated to making strides for our children and families.
 This includes people like Justin Brecht (Las Vegas Valley ’04,) who was named 2014-2015 Clark County Teacher of the Year and Erica Mosca (Las Vegas Valley '08) who ran for state assembly to address our area’s challenges and empowers students to change their communities through her own non-profit Leaders In Training.